 - HRPP Policy on Recruiting Methods, Recruitment Materials and Participant Compensation

 - CCTS Recruitment & Retention: Request CCTS Services

 CCTS Recruitment/Retention Services

-StudySearch is a web-based application that provides a searchable listing of research studies at OSU and NCH seeking volunteers.
-StudySearch contains basic descriptive information about each study including study title, the purpose of the study, eligibility criteria, and study personnel contact information.
+StudySearch is a web-based application that provides a searchable listing of research studies at Ohio State and NCH seeking volunteers.
+StudySearch contains basic descriptive information about each study including study title, the purpose of the study, eligibility criteria and study personnel contact information.
 A user-friendly keyword search feature is also available which can easily search conditions, interventions, and other eligibility criteria.

 When you register your trial with ClinicalTrials.gov it will automatically download information into lay language for this listing.
 According to the Food and Drug Administration Modernization Act of November 1997, trials "of experimental treatments for serious or life-threatening diseases or conditions” must be registered with ClinicalTrials.gov.
 If your research study is not required to be registered with clinicaltrials.gov then your research study can be added to the StudySearch database by the CCTS team.

 The Center for Information and Study on Clinical Research Participation (CISCRP) is a first-of-its-kind nonprofit organization dedicated to educating and informing the public, patients, medical/research communities, the media, and policy makers about clinical research and the role each party plays in the process.
 This organization is a good resource for research participation promotion.